Common Vulnerabilities and Exposures: Record Creation Date

 This is the date the entry was created.
 For CVEs assigned directly by Mitre, this is the date Mitre created the CVE entry.
-For CVEs assigned by CNAs (e.g. Microsoft, Oracle, HP, Red Hat, etc.) this is also the date that was created by Mitre, not by the CNA.
-The case where a CNA requests a block of CVE numbers in advance (e.g. Red Hat currently requests CVEs in blocks of 500) the entry date that CVE is assigned to the CNA.
+For CVEs assigned by CNAs (e.g., Microsoft, Oracle, HP, Red Hat) this is also the date that was created by Mitre, not by the CNA.
+When a CNA requests a block of CVE numbers in advance (e.g., Red Hat currently requests CVEs in blocks of 500) the entry date that CVE is assigned to the CNA.

 Obsolete fields

-The following fields were previously used in older CVE records, but are no longer used.
+The following fields were previously used in CVE records, but are no longer used.